stormmui/graphql-redis-github/README.md

 s8 = **writeAvatarsJson** reads the above redis set and writes out the login fields to a JSON file.

+For more details on these commands look inside the **scripts** tag inside package.json

 #### To modify the code and process your own selection of repositories

 Modify the file inside **data/in/v100.json**.